tablelandnetwork/studio/packages/cli/README.md

 ## Background

-The Studio command line lets you interact with your Studio teams, projects, and tables.
+The Studio command line lets you interact with your Studio orgs, projects, and tables.
 The full, up-to-date docs can be found: [here](https://docs.tableland.xyz/studio/cli).

 ## Install